beck410/beck410.github.io/_posts/2014-11-29-file-uploading-with-angular.markdown

 &lt;script src="angular-file-upload.js"&gt;&lt;/script&gt;
 </code></pre>

-Make sure you add the folder it is at the start of the src.
+Make sure you add the folder it is in at the start of the src.

 ##Setting Up File Uploading In Angular
 I'm one of those people that creates a factory or service for everything so of course i put file uploading in its own factory.
 You can include it in your controller instead.
 Here is my code for setting up my upload factory.
-For a more indepth look please see the usage section on the [angular-file-upload docs](https://github.com/danialfarid/angular-file-upload#usage).
+For a more in depth look please see the usage section on the [angular-file-upload docs](https://github.com/danialfarid/angular-file-upload#usage).

 <pre><code>
 .factory('uploadImage',function($upload){